 Rotating roles increases ownership of the project’s success.
 It helps to remove the divide between those who tend to be more vocal and those who are quieter.
-The same happens when you let people play a role that is the opposite to what it’s usually expected from them — it opens the door to challenging the status-quo and sparks curiosity.
+The same happens when you let people play a role that is the opposite of what it’s expected from them .
+It opens the door to challenging the status quo and sparks curiosity.

 3. Makes leadership more fluid

 Research shows that organizations that adopt roles enable the rotation of leadership within a team, which in turn facilitates the development of the group.
 Birds have a structured and well-designed airborne hierarchy — the one flying at the front commands the rest.
 However, the leadership role changes several times throughout one flight.
 Everyone has the responsibility and ability to lead — rotating roles allows people to step up.

 4. Amplifies team perspectives